netdata/go.d.plugin/modules/rabbitmq/README.md

 jobs:
   - name: local
     url: http://localhost:15672
+    collect_queues_metrics: no

   - name: remote
     url: http://203.0.113.10:15672
+    collect_queues_metrics: no
 ```

+This collector can also collect per-vhost per-queue metrics, which is disabled by
+default (`collect_queues_metrics`).
+Enabling this can introduce serious overhead on both netdata and rabbitmq if many
+queues are configured and used.

 For all available options, see the
 module [configuration file](https://github.com/netdata/go.d.plugin/blob/master/config/go.d/rabbitmq.conf).